coin8086/sinatra-example/README.md

 # sinatra-activerecord-example
 An example and start point for Sinatra + ActiveRecord.
-Really lean but full functional!
+Really lean yet full functional!

 ```
 .